Akhan521/Snaption/README.md

 - **[Quick Start Guide](#-quick-start)** - Get running in 5 minutes
 - **[Dataset Setup](DATASET_SETUP.md)** - Download Flickr8k dataset
 - **[Training Guide](training/README.md)** - Train your own models

 ---
+## 💭 Installation & Distribution Philosophy

+### Not on PyPI?

+Snaption is structured as a **production-ready Python package** but intentionally maintained as a source installation project.
+This design choice reflects:

+**Strategic Benefits:**
+- **Code Transparency**: Users can easily explore and understand my full implementation
+- **Modification Freedom**: Researchers and learners can adapt my code for their needs
+- **Focus on Learning**: Emphasizes code quality and architecture over distribution metrics
+- **No Maintenance Burden**: Allows me to focus on new projects without ongoing package support obligations

+**Package Maturity:**
+- Proper `setup.py` configuration following Python packaging standards
+- Clean modular structure separating core package from training utilities
+- Comprehensive documentation and type hints
+- Ready for PyPI publication if extended for production use

+**Installation remains simple** - it takes just 3 commands to get started.
+This demonstrates my packaging skills while keeping my project scope appropriate for a portfolio piece.

+---